Skip to main content

 4 common myths about ATS scores

-Myth: A higher score means you'll get an interview
+Myth: A higher score means you will get an interview

 Myth: Keyword stuffing improves your score